Bellsdyke Hospital: 1904–1933

 Dr George Robertson was appointed superintendent, he was an important figure in the field of mental health and brought the asylum closer to becoming a hospital.
 Robertson increased the practice of having fully trained nurses on the site that had previously been started by Dr McLaren.
 Dr Robertson did find it difficult to recruit young Victorian ladies into the nursing profession as it was not viewed as a respectable, to counter this view Dr Robertson provided the same extensive training that was applied to other branches of the medical profession.
 The structure of how the asylum was run changed when the appointment of a matron and six assistant matrons took place in 1905.

-By 1906, nurses were required to train on a three-year course to gain a, 'Certificate for Proficiency in Mental Nursing'.
+By 1906, nurses were required to train on a three-year course to gain a "Certificate for Proficiency in Mental Nursing".
 A sanatorium for males and a separate for females opened on 21 February 1906; the wards had their windows constantly opened to allow fresh air to circulate around the patients with consumption.
 After selling Kersebrock farm due to how far it was from the asylum, new land was purchased on South Inches farm which ran along the south-west border of the asylum.

-In 1907, a new block was opened to house the large numbers of female nursing staff; the SDLA now had three blocks; the hospital block, the block for those that could do light work and the block for the, 'feeble and senile'.
+In 1907, a new block was opened to house the large numbers of female nursing staff; the SDLA now had three blocks; the hospital block, the block for those that could do light work and the block for the "feeble and senile".
 There were over seven hundred patients by 1914, and the problem of overcrowding was an issue again as there were more cases requiring treatment than the admission rates allowed for.
 In 1915, a new block was built to house more patients.

 In August 1908, Dr Robert Campbell took over the position as superintendent of the asylum.
-The patient's regularly worked in the garden, the gardens were often expanded to allow for more of the patients to get involved and more farmland was being sought by 1909 to allow for more patients to help on the farm also.
+The patients regularly worked in the garden; the gardens were often expanded to allow for more of the patients to get involved, and more farmland was being sought by 1909 to allow for more patients to help on the farm also.
 The Asylum Officers' Superannuation Act of 1909, was operational as of 15 May 1910.
 This act allowed those that were asylum officials and servants to retire at the age of 55 or 60 as long as they paid in weekly to the fund.